-The H-2B visa helps hospitality and entertainment businesses hire temporary workers.
+The H-2B visa helps seasonal businesses hire temporary workers.
 Proper planning and compliance aids in meeting peak staffing needs, avoiding penalties, and building a reliable workforce for seasonal operations.

-When summer arrives or peak season hits, hospitality and entertainment businesses face a familiar pressure: finding enough workers to meet demand.
+When summer arrives or peak season hits, seasonal businesses face a familiar pressure: finding enough workers to meet demand.

-For many hospitality and amusement business owners, domestic recruitment efforts come up short, leaving operations vulnerable to disruption.
+For many seasonal business owners, domestic recruitment efforts come up short, leaving operations vulnerable to disruption.

 The H-2B visa program offers a practical approach for temporary or seasonal staffing needs.
 While it provides access to qualified seasonal workers, the visa comes with stringent compliance requirements.
 Missing a single step—whether in job descriptions, wage calculations, or recordkeeping—can result in costly penalties, legal challenges, or damage to your employer brand.

 The H-2B visa allows U.S. employers to bring international workers into the country for temporary, non-agricultural jobs.
-In hospitality and entertainment, this can serve critical staffing needs across multiple sectors, including:
+This can serve critical staffing needs across multiple sectors, including:

 To qualify, positions must be genuinely temporary or seasonal.
 Seasonal work is tied to specific times of year, such as summer tourism at beach resorts, winter operations at ski lodges, or fall harvest festivals.
 Temporary work includes one-time occurrences (hosting a major conference), intermittent needs (weekend event staffing), or peak load situations (holiday rush periods) with a defined end date.

-For a deeper dive into H-2B for Entertainment and Hospitality, read What is the H-2B Visa?
-A Guide for Hospitality and Entertainment Employers.
+For a deeper dive into, read What is the H-2B Visa?
+A Guide for Seasonal Employers.

 Before hiring H-2B visa workers, you must obtain permanent labor certification, demonstrating that qualified U.S. workers were unavailable for the positions.
 This means advertising job openings domestically and documenting every recruitment effort.